mozilla/addon-sdk/frame.md

 #### Events

-Most event handlers are passed an event `source` argument represeting a window proxy from which event came.
-Event `source` implements `source.postMessage` method defined by HTML [posting messages][] specification, which can be used to send messages back to a `window` from which event occured.
+Most event handlers are passed an `event` that has a `source` field represeting a window proxy from which event came. `event.source` implements `source.postMessage` method defined by HTML [posting messages][] specification, which can be used to send messages back to a `window` from which event occured.

 - Event "attach" is dispatched whenever new underlaynig view port `iframe` is created and `frame.url` is staretd to load into it.
 Note that by the time event is received document may already be loaded.
-Event handler is given event `source` object.
+Event handler is given `event` object with a `source` field for the given view port.
 Note that sending message to just attached document is not guaranteed to be recieved as JS in the document may not be loaded yet.

 - Event "ready" is dispatched whenever document in any of the viewport `iframe` becomes `interactive` (`document.readyState === "interactive"`).
-  Event hanhler is passed an event `source` object.
+  Event hanhler is passed an `event` object.

 - Event "load" is is dispatched whenever document in any of the viewport `iframes` is fully loaded (`document.readySate === "complete"`).
-Event handler is pasesd an event `source` object.
+Event handler is pasesd an `event` object.

 - Event "message" is dispateched whenever document in any of the viewport `iframes` sends a message to a parent.
   (`window.parent.postMessage(data, "*"))`).
 Event handler is passed object implementing interface in HTML [event definition][] specification.
-Which includes `event.data`, `event.origin`, `event.source` (event `source` object),
+Which includes `event.data`, `event.origin`, `event.source` (event `source` object).

 #### Fields